hpc-uk/build-instructions/apps/FDS/README.md

 This folder contains files and documents for building FDS on UK HPC systems.

-For further info on FDS see [NEMO home page](https://github.com/firemodels/fds).
+For further info on FDS see [https://github.com/firemodels/fds](https://github.com/firemodels/fds) .

 History
 -------